aip-dev/google.aip.dev/aip/cloud/new.md

 resource.
 For example, determining the effective policy for a VM would require loading the policies attached to the VM, Project, Folder, and Organization.

-There are multiple combination strategies, and which one chosen depends on the policy system.
-Generally speaking, policies **should** be combined in an additive fashion where leaf nodes take precedence for ALLOW semantics, and the root nodes taking precedence for DENY semantics.
+There are multiple combination strategies, and which is chosen depends on the policy system.
+Generally speaking, policies **should** be combined in an additive fashion where leaf nodes take precedence for `ALLOW` semantics, and the root nodes taking precedence for `DENY` semantics.
 This strategy works well for large organizations where administrators need to delegate their responsibility and/or want to set reasonable defaults at the top with overrides being set where needed.